user-name-is-taken/GMU_MBUS300/book_notes/ch1_overview_of_fin_acct/ch1_overview.md

     - __Shareholders' equity__: comprised of retained earnings and common stock.
       - __Retained earnings__: the amount of money earned and re-invested in a business.
       - __Common stock__: the initial investment of a company's owners.
+    - quiz1 definition of balance sheet: This financial statement is structured as assets equals liabilities plus owners’ equity, and it measures the financial condition of a company at a specific point in time.
   - __Income statement__: shows the revenues and expenses and the resulting net income.
     - __Revenues__: assets generated from sales and services
     - __Expenses__: asset outflows (costs) associated with selling products and servies.